-If you are playing an online multiplayer game and your computer cannot process the incoming data in real-time, it may slow the game down for everyone.
-If your Internet connection is slow or inconsistent (which is common with a shared wireless connection), your system may not send and receive enough data to keep up with other players.
-This lag may produce choppy frame rates and cause a delay between your input and what happens on the screen.
+If you are playing an online multiplayer game and your computer cannot process the incoming data in realtime, it may slow the game down for everyone.
+If your Internet connection is slow or inconsistent (which often happens with shared wireless connections), your system may not send and receive data quickly enough to keep up with other players.
+The lag may result in choppy frame rates and cause a delay between your input and what happens on the screen.

 NOTE: "Lag" can also be used as a verb.
 For example, a player that is "lagging" may be slowing down the game.